Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stochastic convective Brinkman-Forchheimer equations

 Thus the initial data $\u_1(0)=\u_2(0)=\u_0$ leads to $\w(\s)=0$, $\mathbb{P}$-a.s.
 But using the fact that $\tau_N\to T$, $\mathbb{P}$-a.s., implies $\w(t)=0$ and hence $\u_1(t) = \u_2(t)$, $\mathbb{P}$-a.s., for all $t \in[0, T ]$, and hence the uniqueness follows. \end{proof}

+\begin{remark} One might wonder whether the operator $\mathrm{P}_{1/n}$ defined in \eqref{3.32} could also be employed for the existence results.
+However, although $\mathrm{P}_{1/n}$ is self-adjoint, it is not a projection.
+Therefore, it cannot replace $\mathrm{P}_{n}$ from \eqref{eqn-projection}, which is crucially used in Step $\mathbf{(1)}$ of the proof of Theorem \ref{exis}. \end{remark}

 \begin{remark} Recently authors in \cite{GK2} (Theorem 1) obtained It\^o's formula for processes taking values in intersection of finitely many Banach spaces.
-But it seems to the author that this result may not applicable in our context for establishing the energy equality \eqref{3.63}, as our operator $\B(\cdot):\V\cap\widetilde{\L}^{r+1}\to\V'+\widetilde{\L}^{\frac{r+1}{r}}$ (see \eqref{212}) and one can show the local integrability in the sum of Banach spaces only. \end{remark} \begin{theorem} For $r=3$ and $2\beta\mu \geq 1$, let $\u_0\in \mathrm{L}^2(\Omega;\H)$ be given.
-Then there exists a \emph{pathwise unique strong solution} $\u(\cdot)$ to the system (\ref{32}) such that with $\mathbb{P}$-a.s., continuous trajectories in $\H$. \end{theorem} \begin{proof} A proof of the Theorem \ref{exis1} follows similarly as in the Theorem \ref{exis}, by using the global monotonicity result \eqref{218} and the fact that
+But it seems to us that this result may not be applicable in our context for establishing the energy equality \eqref{3.63}, as our operators $\B(\cdot),\mathcal{C}(\cdot):\V\cap\widetilde{\L}^{r+1}\to\V'+\widetilde{\L}^{\frac{r+1}{r}}$ (see \eqref{212}) and one can show the local integrability in the sum of Banach spaces only. \end{remark} \begin{theorem} For $r=3$ and $2\beta\mu \geq 1$, let $\u_0\in \mathrm{L}^{4+\eta}(\Omega;\H)$ (for some $\eta>0$) be given.
+Then under Hypothesis \ref{hyp}, there exists a \emph{pathwise unique strong solution} $\u(\cdot)$ to the system (\ref{32}) such that with $\mathbb{P}$-a.s., continuous trajectories in $\H$. \end{theorem} \begin{proof} A proof of the Theorem \ref{exis1} follows similarly as in the Theorem \ref{exis}, by using the global monotonicity result \eqref{218} and the fact that

 for $2\beta\mu \geq 1$.
 Uniqueness also follows easily by using the estimate \eqref{232}. \end{proof}